TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrCssFiles.rst

    plugin.tx_solr.cssFiles.results >

-To prevent the extension from loading any default CSS styles simple clear the whole cssFiles settings:
+To prevent the extension from loading any default CSS files simple clear the whole cssFiles settings:

 .. code-block:: typoscript